Skip to: site menu | section menu | main content

 The catchy melody is really the star of the show in this song while Mraz has fun with the words.
 The busy, playful lyric creates a sense of whimsy and surprise, using nonsense words and baby-talk like "bestest" and "scootch."

-This can be risky.
-Listeners may tune out if the lyric isn't going anywhere.
-But Mraz pretty much saves it by using a rich store of language with surprising and unexpected undertones.
+Developing your lyric along broad, general lines like this can be risky.
+Listeners may wonder what happened to the personal love story that was introduced in the first verse?
+But Mraz saves it by using a rich store of language with surprising and unexpected undertones.
 A line like "It's our God-forsaken right to be loved" bounces right along with the happy melody while introducing the phrase "God-forsaken" with it's dark associations.
-(Reminds me of some of Randy Newman's tricks!)
+(Reminds me of some of Randy Newman's lyrics!)
 The end of that line and an earlier line both reference the Beatles "All You Need Is Love" with all the associations listeners have with that song!
+He's having so much fun that we do, too!

 PRODUCTION